reactjs/react.dev/content/docs/reference-react.md

 ### Suspense

 Suspense lets components "wait" for asynchronous work to be done before rendering.
 Currently, Suspense only supports one use case: [code splitting with `React.lazy`](/docs/code-splitting.html#reactlazy).
-In the future, it will be possible to use Suspense for data fetching, but it's not supported yet.
+In the future, it will be possible to use Suspense for data fetching.
 Today, Suspense only works on the client.
 Server-side rendering support is [in the works](/blog/2018/11/27/react-16-roadmap.html#suspense-for-server-rendering).

 - [`React.lazy`](#reactlazy)
 - [`React.Suspense`](#reactsuspense)